Pairing Guide

 • 1.Brut, not demi-sec.
 Sweetness clashes with soy

 • 2.Champagne is the gold standard.
-Cava or Crémant de Loire are 30 percent of the price and 90 percent of the experience
+Cava or Crémant de Loire are a fraction of the price and most of the experience

 • 3.Heavy on tempura or fried items?
 Riesling does better.
 Bubbles aren't built for fried